 CAI was formed in 1978 to represent, and establish standards in, the rapidly growing TV signal reception industry.

-Although the technologies our members work with have developed beyond anyone’s expectations in 1978, our core strengths as an association remain the same.
-Because we set industry standards, and vet applications to join, consumers who chose a CAI member can be confident that the member they choose will have the skills and expertise necessary to complete their work to the expected standard.
+Although the technologies our members work with have developed beyond anyone’s expectations since when we formed, our core strengths remain the same.
+Because we set industry standards, and vet applications to join, consumers who use a CAI member can be confident that the member they choose will have the skills and expertise necessary to complete their work to the expected standard.

 We now represent businesses of all sizes, from sole traders to multinationals, and specialising in many different areas of our industry.
 Members work in both the domestic and commercial sectors, and whether the member is an installing company, consultant, distributor or manufacturer, they are all experts in their area of the audio, video and data reception and distribution industry.